LeoVarnet/psychoac-manuel-fr/_sources/phonetique_experimentale/Introduction.md

 messages.
 According to the **inferential model**, communication is achieved by the communicator providing evidence of her13 intentions and the audience inferring her intentions from the evidence.
 ([[Sperber & Wilson, Relevance]])

+It may be a piece of mimicry: for instance, Mary might mimic the act of driving to communicate to Peter that she wants to leave the party